Quantum Forward Challenge in Life Sciences & Health

 Cross-cutting or adjacent proposals are also welcome — especially those involving systems-level integration or long-term data trust.
 Proposals must demonstrate strong potential for validation within a Life Sciences & Health ecosystem and show engagement with end-users in the field.

-An information and matchmaking workshop is being planned to support interested teams on 8 July 2025.
+An information session is being planned to support interested teams on 8 July 2025.
 More details will be shared soon, so keep an eye on the Quantum Delta NL website and LinkedIn page.

 In the meantime, questions, expressions of interest, and pre-registration for the workshop can be directed to funding@quantumdelta.nl.